Advisory Committee of Experts on Slavery: Policies

 ACE was dominated by Britain via George Maxwell, who became the dominating member of the ACE.
 Maxwell successfully advocated for the ACE to follow the predeceeding TSC's definition of slavery as exclusively referring to chattel slavery and ownership of humans, a definition of slavery inherited by the TSC, and which excluded all other forms of forced labor in order to avoid conflict.

 George Maxwell focused his attention on slaves captured by slave traders; for people born slaves, he advocated manumission as a reward for good behaviour, justified by passages from the Quran.
-The Quran was relevant in the context since chattel slavery by this point in time existed mainly in Muslim lands.

 In 1938 George Maxwell of the ACE concluded that slave raids were almost nonexistent; that slave trade were significantly reduced; that the chattel slavery in the Aden Protectorate and the Persian Gulf were under control; and that in regard to slavery in Saudi Arabia and slavery in Yemen, nothing more could be expected.

 In February 1939, it was decided that the sixth meeting of the ACE was to be postponed until later that same year; however by the outbreak of World War II on 3 September 1939 the activity of the ACE was effectively ended.